 KPCo and other AEP subsidiaries are no longer subject to U.S. federal examination for years before 2011.
 The IRS examination of years 2011 through 2013 started in April 2014.
 KPCo and other AEP subsidiaries received a Revenue Agents Report in April 2016, completing the 2011 through 2013 audit cycle indicating an agreed upon audit.
 The 2011 through 2013 audit was submitted to the Congressional Joint Committee on Taxation for approval.
 The Joint Committee referred the audit back to the IRS exam team for further consideration.
 To resolve the issue under consideration, KPCo and other AEP subsidiaries and the IRS exam team agreed to utilize the Fast Track Settlement Program in December 2017.
 The program was completed in March 2018 and tax years 2014 and 2015 were added to the IRS examination to reflect the impact of the Fast Track changes that were carried forward to 2014 and 2015.
-In June 2018, AEP settled all outstanding issues under audit for tax years 2011-2015 and the settlement did not materially impact KPCo's net income, cash flows or financial condition.
+In June 2018, AEP settled all outstanding issues under audit for tax years 2011-2013, and the audit was again submitted to the Joint Committee for approval in the third quarter of 2018.
+The settlement did not materially impact KPCo's net income, cash flows or financial condition.

 KPCo and other AEP subsidiaries file income tax returns in various state, local or foreign jurisdictions.
 These taxing authorities routinely examine the tax returns.
 KPCo and other AEP subsidiaries are currently under examination in several state and local jurisdictions.
 However, it is possible that previously filed tax returns have positions that may be challenged by these tax authorities.
 Management believes that adequate provisions for income taxes have been made for potential liabilities resulting from such challenges and that the ultimate resolution of these audits will not materially impact net income.
 KPCo is no longer subject to state, local or non-U.S. income tax examinations by tax authorities for years before 2009.
+In the third quarter of 2018, AEP was notified that the IRS would commence an audit of the 2016 tax year in October 2018.